Sensitive data and critical systems monitoring

 Malicious activity detection

-zSecure Alert for RACF detects malicious activity external to the event logs.
+zSecure Alert for ACF2 detects malicious activity ― including attack patterns, multiple types of attacks and configuration threats ― external to the event logs.
 By providing a threat knowledge base, it helps isolate relevant attack patterns and detects multiple types of attacks and configuration threats.
 It helps you take action before others can exploit knowledge of configuration mistakes and attacks, helping keep your sensitive data and critical systems safe.

 Broad range of monitoring capabilities

-Creates custom alerts by copying predefined alert configurations.
+Creates custom alerts by copying pre-defined alert configurations.
 Enables alerts to be created and managed by authorized users to enforce separation of duties between implementers and monitoring functions.
 Allows you to specify company resources such as application data, including data sets containing card holder data.
-Comparing real-time activity with recent access patterns, zSecure Alert for RACF can help discover additional threats.
+Comparing real-time activity with recent access patterns, zSecure Alert for ACF2 can help discover additional threats.

-Automatically sends security information to IBM Security QRadar® Security Information and Event Management (SIEM), and network or enterprise consoles.
+Automatically sends security information to IBM Security QRadar® Security Information and Event Management (SIEM), network and enterprise consoles.
 Critical alerts help you quickly respond to security incidents that could have significant business impact.
 Mainframe security events are included in enterprise-wide monitoring tools and automation packets.